-The Company has entered into the December 2019 Letter Agreement and the Prior Letter Agreements (collectively, the "Letter Agreements") with M&F Group.
-Under the terms of the Letter Agreements, the Company has or had the right to sell to M&F Group shares of its Class A Common Stock at a specified price per share, and M&F Group has or had the right (exercisable up to three times) to require the Company to sell to it shares of Class A Common Stock at the same price.
-As of February 20, 2020, an aggregate of \$49.0 million worth of Class A Common Stock had been sold under the Prior Letter Agreements.
-Under the December 2019 Letter Agreement, a total of \$10.0 million worth of Class A Common Stock could be sold (whether at the Company's or M&F Group's option).
-As of February 20, 2020, \$4.0 million had been sold under the December 2019 Letter Agreement, leaving a further \$6.0 million to be sold.
-In addition, in connection with the entrance into several of these Letter Agreements, the Company also issued to M&F Group a total of 1,823,917 warrants (the "Letter Agreement Warrants") to purchase additional shares of the Company's Class A Common Stock.
-On October 26, 2018, we entered into amendments with M&F Group to the Letter Agreement Warrants associated with the Prior Letter Agreements, which removed certain anti-dilution provisions of those Letter Agreement Warrants.
+Under the terms of the Letter Agreements entered into in prior years, the Company had the right to sell to M&F Group shares of its Class A Common Stock at a specified price per share, and M&F Group had the right (exercisable up to three times) to require the Company to sell to it shares of Class A Common Stock at the same price.
+As of December 31, 2020, an aggregate of \$59.0 million worth of Class A Common Stock had been sold under the Letter Agreements.
+In connection with the entrance into several of these Letter Agreements, the Company issued to M&F Group a total of 1,823,917 warrants (the "Letter Agreement Warrants") to purchase additional shares of the Company's Class A Common Stock.